-5. The parties agree that the medical benefit plans selected and administered by the trust will be components of the County's section 125 plan.
+5. The parties agree that the medical benefit plans selected and administered by the trust will be components of the County's section125 plan.

-6. The County agrees to maintain its administrative responsibilities with respect to issues of withholding, issuance of W-2s, payment of cash to participants, and payroll deduction with respect to the section 125 plan and the medical benefit plan offered by the trust.
+6. The County agrees to maintain its administrative responsibilities with respect to issues of withholding, issuance of W-2s, payment of cash to participants, and payroll deduction with respect to the section 125 Plan and the medical benefit plan offered by the trust.

 7. The County agrees to make an aggregate payment each month to the trust.
-The County's contribution on behalf of employees toward the aggregate payment shall consist of the lesser of (1) the total of the premiums due for the plans selected by employees, or (2) the County's maximum contributions per employee as set forth in the current MOU (Not to include the amount set forth in

-Article II [E.]).
-The County shall include in that aggregate payment those amounts deducted from employee salaries which represent the balance between the premiums of the plans selected by employees and the County's maximum contribution per employee.
-The County shall also include in that aggregate payment the County's contribution of \$25.00 on behalf of each retiree enrolled in a major medical plan administered by the trust.
+The County's contribution on behalf of employees toward the aggregate payment shall consist of the lesser of (1) the total of the premiums due for the plans selected by employees, or (2) the County's maximum contributions per employee as set forth in the current MOU (Not to include the amount set forth in Article II [E.]).
+The County shall include in that aggregate payment those amounts deducted from employees and the County's maximum contribution per employee.
+The County shall also include in that aggregate payment the County shall also include in that aggregate payment the county shall also include in that aggregate payment the County's maximum contribution of \$25.00 on behalf of each retiree enrolled in a major medical plan administered by the trust.
 The trust will be responsible for collecting from retirees the balance of the premiums due for the trust medical benefit plans in which the retirees are enrolled.